cncf/students/README.md

 ## 2. **Attend [KubeCon + CloudNativeCon](http://kubecon.io/) and [Kubernetes Community Days](https://github.com/cncf/kubernetes-community-days)**

-Students can apply to attend KubeCon + CloudNativeCon and be a part of the world's largest open-source conference.
+Students can apply to attend KubeCon + CloudNativeCon and be a part of the world's largest open source conference.
 Any student can have a free virtual ticket.
 You can find the application for [North America](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/attend/scholarships/) and [Europe](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/attend/scholarships/).
 In addition, students can also apply for a diversity or need based scholarship to attend in person.
 The conference is held three times a year throughout North America, Europe, and China.
 Look out for the student track for each one.

 Closer to home, [Kubernetes Community Days](https://community.cncf.io/kubernetes-community-days/about-kcd/) offer a great way to get involved in your local cloud native community and meet companies in your area for mentoring, internships, and/or jobs.
 Most offer free tickets for students.